-TABLE 1 CAPABILITY SHEETS - LAYOUT & CONTENTS Capability - Definition of the capability Activity / Tasks Indicators Activity Each capability is divided into a number of key activities.
-These activities are a way of describing the components , or key aspects of the capability.
-For example, if the capability is Project and Programme Management, this is comprised of activities such as: Project Planning and Design, Resource Management, Financial Management.
-An individual would not necessarily be expected to complete every activity associated with a capability, only those pertinent to their role.
-These are the things that you would expect someone to be able to DO if they were operating at this level of capability.
+TABLE 1 CAPABILITY SHEETS - LAYOUT & CONTENTS Capability - Definition of the capability Activity Tasks Indicators activities are a way of components, or key capability.
+For example, if the cap and Programme Mana comprised of activit tivities.
+These f describing the aspects of the ability is Project gement, this is ies such as: and Design, ent, Financial t necessarily be a every activity capability, only These are the things that you would expect someone to be able to DO if they were operating at this level of capability.
 These tasks breakdown the key deliverables you would expect to be demonstrated by an individual in their role - i.e.: actually doing the job.
-For example, if the capability is Project and Programme Management and the task is Project Planning, then the tasks will include: Is able to plan a project, identifying key milestones and time frames for delivery Is able to identify risks to successful delivery of a project and make suitable contingency arrangements These are descriptions of the kind o evidence you would expect to see to confirm that an individual is operating at this level of capability.
-The indicators will either be written observed or oral.
-Demonstration o these capabilities will be assessed by someone who is at a higher leve of capability (For more information see Section 6.0 Capability Assessment).
-Indicators can refer to completion o development programmes o training courses, and the provision of examples where competence in completion of a task can be demonstrated.
+For example, if the capability is Project and Programme Management and the task is Project Planning, then the tasks will include: - Is able to plan a project, identifying key milestones and time frames for delivery - Is able to identify risks to successful delivery of a project and make suitable contingency arrangements These are descriptions of the kind of evidence you would expect to see to confirm that an individual is operating at this level of capability.
+The indicators will either be written, observed or oral.
+Demonstration of these capabilities will be assessed by someone who is at a higher level of capability (For more information see Section 6.0 Capability Assessment).
+Indicators can refer to completion of development programmes or training courses, and the provision of examples where competence in completion of a task can be demonstrated.